SpikeHD/gstream/README.md

 * `npm run pack` - Automatically builds with React as well as with electron.
 * `npm run dist`- Builds the executable.
 You'll find it in `./dist/`

+If you are on Linux, you must have `wine` installed in order to compile for Windows.

 ### Heads up!

 `electron-builder` is a bit [borked](https://github.com/electron-userland/electron-builder/issues/3569) right now and won't compile for linux unless it is done on a linux machine.
 If you are developing on Windows and the build fails after building the Windows binaries, don't worry, they should still be okay.